-While there is no hard and fast rule to determine the ten absolute best bikes because a lot depends on your own personal criteria, the manufacturer, the design, the price point, and lots of other factors, here is a list of motorcycles best-suited for beginners in each category:
+There is no hard and fast rule to determine the ten absolute best bikes.
+A lot depends on your own personal criteria, the manufacturer, the design, the price point, and lots of other factors.
+To give you and idea, here is a list of motorcycles best-suited for beginners in each category:

 1. Street Motorcycles: Triumph Street Triple

 Clean design, low weight, and reliable build make the Street Triple an excellent first bike in the street category.
-At 765cc, this bike is more than enough when you’re starting out, and it’s a great all rounder motorcycle to get you going.
+At 765cc, this bike is more than enough when you’re starting out.
+It’s a great all rounder motorcycle to get you going.
 Despite its flashy looks, the Triple has decent fuel economy and weighs under 366 pounds dry – a fantastic combo for any rider.

 2. Street Motorcycles: Yamaha F6Z

 Yamaha’s middleweight naked bike with a 600cc engine is another great choice for beginners.
-Solid build, reliability, and ease of handling make the F6Z a fantastic starter motorcycle; so much so that some riding schools use this bike to train, and it’s a popular choice among urban riders and commuters.
+Solid build, reliability, and ease of handling make the F6Z a fantastic starter motorcycle.
+Some riding schools use this bike to train, and it’s a popular choice among urban riders and commuters.

 3. Roadster Motorcycles: Harley-Davidson Street 500